d3fenderz/windows_security/README.md

 * don't give admin privileges to non-admin roles (least privilege principle)
 * don't rely on out-of-the-box roles and default permissions
-* update and patch all the things
+* update and patch all the things (casual users may use Windows Updatea and applications' automatic updates or package managers such as [chocolatey](https://chocolatey.org/).
 * disallow unused protocols and remove remote access tools when it's not needed
 * disable services with unquoted service paths
 * use password manager or PAM (Privileged Access Management) solutions